human-conditions/yodrew.github.io-original/_pages/darkness.md

 Generally, to darken a space,

-1. use dense inherently lightproof sheet material in 1-2 layers to cover area
+1. use dense inherently lightproof sheet material in 1-2 layers to cover area.
+Using few layers means:
+    - better function
+    - easier, more reliable operation
+    - neater appearance
+    - greater need for precision
 2. use black polar fleece (or soft) fabric to seal edges
 3. outer surfaces exposed to sun should be reflective: white or silver
 4. in vents, channel light around 6 black-surfaced corners

-Usually, using fewer layers means:

-- easier, more reliable operation
-- better function
-- neater appearance
-- greater need for precision

 If improvising for [tonight](/format/#tonight): use many layers.
 With each layer, block as much light as close to the source as possible.
 First, block 99% the light.
 Then 99% of what's left.
 Then the last 0.01% is easier to address or ignore.
-Close any curtains in rooms or hallways outside a darkroom's door.
-Where possible, prevent direct sunlight from hitting your darkening measures with shade.
+Close curtains in rooms or hallways outside a darkroom's door.
+Where possible, shade your darkening measures from direct sunlight.

 Edges are tricky.
 Black polar fleece is the best thing I have found for sealing edges.
 It's like a sponge for light.
 It is widely available, cheap, and forgiving.
 A knit fabric, its edges require no hem.
-Just cut and attach with school glue or tape.
+Just cut and attach with school glue or masking tape.

 We will start with the simplest and most portable design, which darkens the small space immediately around the eyes: the sleeping mask.